Climate Change Conference Madrid 2019

 LIFE will participate with a group of climate and feminist advocates at COP25 and increase pressure for immediate and gender-just climate action!

-- On September 23rd the UN Secretary-General António Guterres hosts the Climate Action Summit at the UN Headquarters in New York
+- On September 23rd the UN Secretary-General António Guterres hosted the Climate Action Summit at the UN Headquarters in New York

-- From September 24th-25th the SDG Summit under the auspices of the General Assembly will take place to review progress of all 17 SDGs
+- From September 24th-25th the SDG Summit under the auspices of the General Assembly took place to review progress of all 17 SDGs

-- The Pre-COP will take place in Costa Rica with the objective of preparing and discussing and of clarifying controversies as regards COP25
+- The Pre-COP will took place in Costa Rica with the objective of preparing and discussing and of clarifying controversies as regards COP25

 Getting ready for the Climate Change Conference, June 2019 in Bonn